-Chelsea Cheney, tLMFT works with a wide variety of issues including marriage or relationship conflicts, parenting and co-parenting, depression, anxiety, women’s issues, and spirituality issues.
-She primarily sees people ages 16 and up, but does have availability to work with children as young as eight years old if needed.
+Chelsea Cheney supports individuals and couples with a wide variety of concerns including marriage or relationship conflicts, parenting and co-parenting, depression, anxiety, women’s issues, and spirituality issues.

 Knows how to achieve peace

 In her time being a stay-at-home mom, Chelsea had made the assumption that she only needed to take care of others in order to be happy.
 However, she soon realized that this is not the case.
 She needed to be taking care of herself as well.
 Learning to do this brought her happiness and peace.
 For this reason, she makes it a priority to create a safe place for others so they can explore their own desires for growth.

 Often, she has individuals that want to change those around them.
 Chelsea helps them recognize that peace comes from within, especially when they are able to manage their own emotions.
 We all have choices in our circumstances, and she strives to help people see that.